New Colo. wildfire prompts evacuations of homes

-The immediate fire zone is steep mountain terrain, heavily forested and several miles south of where last year's Lower North Fork Fire damaged and destroyed 23 homes and killed three people.
+The fire zone was steep mountain terrain, heavily forested and several miles south of where last year's Lower North Fork Fire damaged and destroyed 23 homes and killed three people.
 That fire was triggered by a prescribed burn that escaped containment lines.

-The cause of Wednesday's blaze was unknown, and it came as up to 600 Arizona firefighters battled a nearly 8-square-mile wildfire in Prescott National Forest.
-It was zero percent contained since erupting Tuesday afternoon and residents of 460 homes.
+The cause of Wednesday's blaze was unknown, and it came as up to 600 Arizona firefighters battled a nearly 8-square-mile wildfire in Prescott National Forest that was zero percent contained.
+It erupted Tuesday afternoon and led to the evacuation of 460 homes.
 A large blaze in New Mexico, meanwhile, charred through southern New Mexico's Gila National Forest and grew to 47 square miles.

-In Colorado, two U.S. Air Force Reserve C-130s arrived quickly to drop slurry around the fire.
+Two U.S. Air Force Reserve C-130s arrived quickly to drop slurry around the fire in Colorado.
 The specially-equipped cargo planes, attached to the 302nd Airlift Wing at Peterson Air Force Base, were operating out of Rocky Mountain Metropolitan Airport in suburban Denver, said Airlift Wing spokeswoman Ann Skarban at Peterson.

 The C-130s had just finished duty on Sunday fighting a 22-square-mile wildfire near Colorado Springs that destroyed 509 homes and killed two people.
 More than 960 fire personnel at the Black Forest Fire contended with wind gusts Wednesday as they tried to contain the fire and find and extinguish hot spots.